2 Day Itinerary: The Best Things to do in Orange VA

 If you’re flying, Washington Dulles International Airport (IAD) and Reagan National Airport (DCA) are the closest major airports.
-Their proximity to highways make them a good launchpad for a road trip to Orange, Virginia.
-You will still have a hour and a half to two hour drive from these airports.
+Their proximity to highways makes them a good launchpad for a road trip to Orange, Virginia.
+You will still have an hour and a half to two-hour drive from these airports.
 You’ll need to rent a car for this journey.

 Where to Stay in Orange VA

-Hands-down our favorite Orange, Virginia experience was staying at the historic Mayhurst Inn.
-Our stay at Mayhurst Inn was our first bed and breakfast experience.
+Hands-down our favorite Orange, Virginia experience was staying at the historic Mayhurst Estate.
+Our stay at Mayhurst Estate was our first bed and breakfast experience.

 This beautifully preserved War-era mansion is run by amazingly hospitable hosts, the Cashells.
-They’re a young family who’s big on providing not only scrumptious breakfasts but family-friendly accommodations as well.
-This Inn was not only big on history, comfort but they also have goats!
+They’re a young family who’s big on providing not only scrumptious breakfasts, but family-friendly accommodations as well.
+This Estate was not only big on history, comfort, but they also have goats!
 Lots and lots of cute goats.
 The kids had to visit and feed them each day of our stay.
 The goats were definitely a hit with the kids.